 Your application must already expose an API for other (internal or public) clients.

 Additionally, SPA frameworks require greater architectural and security expertise.
 They experience greater churn due to frequent updates and new frameworks than traditional web applications.
-Configuring automated build and deployment processes and utilizing deployment options like containers are more difficult with SPA applications than traditional web apps.
+Configuring automated build and deployment processes and utilizing deployment options like containers may be more difficult with SPA applications than traditional web apps.

-Improvements in user experience made possible by SPA model must be weighed against these considerations.
+Improvements in user experience made possible by the SPA approach must be weighed against these considerations.

 When to choose traditional web apps